 SUWA and the environmental lobby want 900,000 more acres of wilderness – as their 'elite-ist' agenda has already started promoting with TV spots.
 BUT, we agree with part of what they say, “This is NOT a good bill!!”

-In addition, the author of the bill is a Congresswoman and Congressman from Hawaii, with the brand new UTAH Congressman the 'Johnnie-Come-Lately' signing on as a co-sponsor.
-What makes her think she knows more about the San Rafael Swell than those who live in Emery County??
+In addition, the author of the bill is a Congresswoman from Hawaii, with the brand new UTAH Congressman - the 'Johnnie-Come-Lately' - signing on as a sponsor.
+What makes her, or JOHN, think they know more about the San Rafael Swell than those who live in Emery County??
 THAT is the real problem with Congress mucking up the land issues of this nation.
 Someone thousands of miles away, even IF they have ever even visited or seen the area they are 'legislating,' can stick their foot into the issue; why let a 'stranger' decide??
 What about those who know the land, the issues, the lay of the land?
 IS THAT LOGICAL?
 That is definitely NOT PUBLIC LANDS, that is land policy by “fiat” not public policy.

 We in the west know about droughts.
 Utah has had to endure several doughts, 7, 8, 10 year doughts.
 AND we know we will face MORE ahead of us, if we do NOT realize WE CONTROL out fate in this regard.
 We sit at the headwaters of several river systems.
 We know what good water is and what it takes to keep water pure.

 On Droughts: we don't have an issue anywhere like CAPETOWN, SO.
 Africa, does.
 They are limited to only 13-gallons of water per person per day.
 The Average American uses 100 gallons a day.
 We think we are in trouble ( e.g., CA) but WOW!

 Shouldn't WE do more for others??
 Like So.
 Afrioca?
 Not Foreign Aid, but just helping our brothers and sisters, our fellowman and fellow-women!!